 95676.
 No Preemption of More Stringent Air District or Federal Requirements.

-This regulation does not preempt any more stringent requirements imposed by any Air District.
+This regulation does not preempt any more stringent requirements imposed by any air district.
 Compliance with this subarticle does not excuse noncompliance with any Federal regulation.
-The ARB Executive Officer retains authority to determine whether an Air District requirement is more stringent than any requirement of this subarticle.
+The CARB Executive Officer retains authority to determine whether an air district requirement is more stringent than any requirement of this subarticle.

-Note: Authority cited: Sections 38510, 38562, 39600, 39601 and 41511, Health and Safety Code.
+Note: Authority cited: Sections 38510, 38562, 38566, 39600, 39601 and 41511, Health and Safety Code.
 Reference: Sections 38551, 38560, 39600 and 41511, Health and Safety Code.